george43g/better-firebase-functions/README.md

 the module scope of each function, the dependencies of one function will not be loaded when a different function instance is invocated.

 This greatly reduces cold-boot times while simplifying and reducing the need to lazy-load cached global dependencies in the function instance' global scope.

-## tl;dr

-- faster cold-start times for your cloud functions
-- lower memory-use
-- simpler dependency lazy-loading
-- automated exports of function names based on dir/filename
-- freedom to structure your project in nested directories
-- freedom to easily change and rearrange your file structure without having
-- rename a function by renaming a file (well, you'll have to manually delete the old function)
-- automatically create function groups based on directory structure, allowing for `--only functions: groupA` deploys

 ## Warnings